mrqx0195/true-power-of-maid/README.md

-# mrqx`s Slashblade Core
+# True POWER of Maid
-A mod designed to develop attachments for Slashblade: Resharped.
+A mod designed to enhance the maid's ability to use SlashBlade for combat.